Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups

-In this paper we derive an algorithm for efficiently computing the all irreps basis functions for the tetrahedral, octahedral, and icosahedral groups for arbitrary value of $l$.
-The algorithm is not recursive, so stability is not an issue, and the most burdensome calculation in the algorithm is to determine the eigenvectors of a real symmetric matrix that is of dimension $2 d_p$ where $d_p$ is the dimension of the $p$th irrep which, for the groups we consider, is no larger than 5.
-To compute functions satisfying Properties~1--4, we determine real-valued generalized projection operators~\cite[p.~93]{Cornwell1984} and apply them to real-valued spherical harmonics (Section~\ref{sec:computebasisfunctions}).
-To determine real-valued generalized projection operators, we first determine real-valued irrep matrices.
-Standard approaches exist, e.g., Young diagrams~\cite{FultonYoungTableaux1997}.
-However, taking advantage of existing complex-valued irrep matrices~\cite{AroyoKirovCapillasPerezMatoWondratschekBILBAOActaCryst2006,LiuPingChenJMathPhys1990}, we derive an algorithm to find a similarity matrix that transforms the potentially-real complex-valued irrep matrices to real-valued irrep matrices (Section~\ref{sec:computingrealirrepmatrices}).
-We also demonstrate that functions satisfying Properties~1--4 exist if and only if real-valued irrep matrices exist (Section~\ref{sec:realonly}) and provide numerical examples (Section~\ref{sec:application}).
+In this paper, we derive an algorithm for efficiently computing the real-valued all irreps basis functions for the tetrahedral, octahedral, and icosahedral groups for arbitrary value of $l$.
+The algorithm takes advantage of the exact solution calculated by \emph{Mathematica}~\cite{MathematicaURL} build-in functions (e.g., \texttt{WignerD}).
+Given these \emph{Mathematica}~\cite{MathematicaURL} build-in functions, our proposed method does not use any recurrence to compute the basis.
+This is to be contrasted with earlier work \cite{ZhengDoerschukActaCryst1995,ZhengDoerschukTln1997}, which computed basis functions by explicit recurrence relations that led to unstable results.
+The most burdensome calculation in the algorithm is to determine the eigenvectors of a real symmetric matrix that is of dimension $2 d_p$ where $d_p$ is the dimension of the $p$th irrep which, for the groups we consider, is no larger than 5.